 Their claims to the throne were so equal that it was impossible to prefer one to the other.
 One of these fairies was Fairy Flight and the other, Fairy Constance.

 Under the circumstances it was unanimously decided that whichever of the two fairies could show to the world the greatest wonder, that fairy should become Head of Fairyland.
-But it was to be a special kind of wonder, no moving of mountains or any such common fairy tricks would do.
+But it was to be a special kind of wonder - no moving of mountains or any other common fairy trick would do.

-Each of the two contenders was allowed to take as much time as she wished.
-Contests like this could take a very long time.
+Each contender was allowed to take as much time as she wished.
+Contests like these could take a very long time!
 Meanwhile the four oldest fairies were to attend to the affairs of Fairyland.

 One dark night, soon after the assembly of the fairies, the Queen woke up with a shriek.
 Her maids of honor ran to see what was the matter, and found the Queen had had a frightful dream.